VermeilChan/MetalSlug6Font/README.md

 ## Features

-- Convert text into images with the Metal Slug font style.
+- Transform text into images with the captivating Metal Slug font style.
-- Customize spacing between characters for creative layouts.
+- Personalize spacing between characters for imaginative layouts.
-- Support for uppercase and lowercase alphabets (A-Z, a-z), numbers (1-9), exclamation (!), and question marks (?).
+- Support for uppercase and lowercase alphabets (A-Z, a-z), numbers (1-9), exclamation marks (!), and question marks (?).

 ## Examples